 Issue 3: Treating children at the U.S. Southern border humanely

 The best interest of the child should be the main consideration in all immigration decisions.
-This process should facilitate adequate child participation without discrimination, involve decision-makers with relevant areas of expertise, and balance all relevant factors in order to assess the best outcome.
-At a fundamental level, Save the Children and SCAN believe that any proposals relative to children and families at the border must address the following priorities:
+We believe that any proposals relative to children and families at the border must address the following priorities:

-Child Protection and Welfare – The detention of children, either with or without families, is detrimental to their wellbeing.
 Children entering the U.S. should be processed and provided with safe alternatives to detention like community-based programs or foster care.
-The human rights protections for children should be codified in accordance with the Flores Settlement Agreement.
 Children should not be removed from their families, and certainly not to serve as a deterrent to immigration or asylum.
 All efforts should be made to reunite separated families, and the proper social and emotional support should be provided to ensure that any traumatic experiences are properly addressed.

-We believe Save the Children’s 100-year legacy of changing children’s lives and securing their futures, coupled with SCAN’s unprecedented network of grassroots supporters across the country uniquely position us as the most powerful, most effective voice for kids.
-SCAN works with advocates across the country to elevate these children’s issues at all levels of government.
-In the past four years, we have expanded our staff, Volunteer Leaders and Student Ambassadors to 14 states, while growing a dedicated grassroots network of more than 300,000 child advocates in all 50 states and the District of Columbia.
+Save the Children’s more than 100-year legacy of changing children’s lives and securing their futures, coupled with SCAN’s unprecedented network of grassroots supporters across the country, uniquely position us as the most effective voice for kids.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add email@example.com to your contact list.